 (3) Other welfare items approved by the project.

-17. When project staff wish to terminate their contract, they should submit a written application to Yuntech in accordance with the notice period stipulated by the Labor Standards Act, unless otherwise stipulated by the Labor Standards Act.
+17. When project staff wish to terminate their contract, they should submit a written application to YunTech in accordance with the notice period stipulated by the Labor Standards Act, unless otherwise stipulated by the Labor Standards Act.
 They may leave their position only after approval.
-If they fail to submit the application within the stipulated period and cause damage to Yuntech, Yuntech may claim damages in accordance with relevant laws.
+If they fail to submit the application within the stipulated period and cause damage to YunTech, YunTech may claim damages in accordance with relevant laws.

-18. When project staff leave their position or their contract expires, they should handle the handover procedures according to the content of their job duties.
-If they fail to handle the handover according to the regulations or the handover is not clear, the project staff may be held responsible, and their legal responsibility may be pursued in accordance with relevant laws and regulations.
+18. When project staff leave their position or their contract expires, they should process the handover procedures according to the content of their job duties.
+If they fail to process the handover according to the regulations or the handover is not clear, the project staff may be held responsible, and their legal responsibility may be pursued in accordance with relevant laws and regulations.

-19. Project staff may apply for a certificate of employment (service) during their employment period; when they leave their position, they should complete the departure procedures according to the regulations before they can be issued a certificate of departure.
+19. Project staff may apply for a certificate of employment (service) during their employment period; when they leave their position, they should complete the termination procedures according to the regulations before they can be issued a certificate of termination.

-20. The severance pay and retirement pension of project staff are handled in accordance with the Labor Standards Act and the Labor Pension Act; compensation for occupational accidents is handled in accordance with the Labor Standards Act, Act for Protecting Worker of Occupational Accidents, Labor Insurance Act, and other relevant laws and regulations.
+20. The severance pay and retirement pension of project staff are governed in accordance with the Labor Standards Act and the Labor Pension Act; compensation for occupational accidents is governed in accordance with the Labor Standards Act, Act for Protecting Worker of Occupational Accidents, Labor Insurance Act, and other relevant laws and regulations.
 If there is a violation of the law resulting in administrative fines, the project leader or project execution unit should pay, except for those who are not responsible for the project leader or project execution unit.

 The project leader or project execution unit should, based on the number of employees each year, allocate 0.65 months of average wages per person per year from their own funds as a severance pay reserve fund, until the twelfth year.
 For those who have been employed for less than one year, the allocation should be made on a pro-rata basis.
-However, for those who were employed as of December 31, 105, the severance pay that should have been allocated in previous years can be allocated over six years starting from 106, and the allocation amount for the remaining years is handled according to the above regulations.
+However, for those who were employed as of December 31, 2016, the severance pay that should have been allocated in previous years can be allocated over six years starting from 2017, and the allocation amount for the remaining years is governed according to the above regulations.

 The payment of severance pay is made from the severance pay special account.
-If the amount in the special account is insufficient, Yuntech will make up the difference, and the project leader or project execution unit should repay the amount made up by Yuntech in December of the same year.
+If the amount in the special account is insufficient, YunTech will make up the difference, and the project leader or project execution unit should repay the amount made up by YunTech in December of the same year.

 If a member of the project leader or project execution unit leaves their position and is not legally entitled to severance pay, they may apply to withdraw the severance pay reserve fund allocated for that departing member.

-21. If there are matters not covered by these Guidelines, they should be handled in accordance with the Labor Standards Act, Labor Pension Act, Yuntech's Work Rules, and other relevant laws and regulations.
+21. If there are matters not covered by these Guidelines, they should be governed in accordance with the Labor Standards Act, Labor Pension Act, YunTech's Work Rules, and other relevant laws and regulations.

 22. These Guidelines are implemented after being passed by the Administrative Meeting and approved by the President, and the same applies to amendments.